Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 ## Free Tier virtual machine
 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> [Free Tier virtual machine](./NS_FreeTier)

+Here, We will understand the limitations and requirements of a free tier machine.
+Then, we will create a free virtual machine in your Google project.

 You can have a look at the following, the [Google Cloud Free Program features, "Free Tier" section](https://cloud.google.com/free/docs/free-cloud-features#free-tier).
-You will be setting up a virtual machine next.
 You will need to carefully select settings that qualify for the free tier category.
 The following snapshots show the current (September 4, 2022) limitations.

 ![](./images/egrerss.png)